Wales (Cymru) is bordered by England to the east and the Irish Sea and Atlantic Ocean to the west and south west.

 At the 2006 Games in Melbourne Team Wales, captained by one of the world's leading paralympians, Dame Tani Grey-Thompson, enjoyed a haul of 19 medals.

-Since Wales cannot compete at the Olympic Games as a separate nation, the Commonwealth Games provides the Principality with its only opportunity to compete in a major international multi-sport event.
-The Principality's participation in the Games is organised by the Commonwealth Games Council of Wales.
+Since Wales cannot compete at the Olympic Games as a separate nation, the Commonwealth Games provides Wales with its only opportunity to compete in a major international multi-sport event.
+Wales' participation in the Games is organised by the Commonwealth Games Council of Wales.

 © Getty Images